Thirty years ago leptospirosis was one of the most common zoonoses in NZ with over 400 human cases a year, mainly in dairy farm workers.

 - There are two main types of lepto in pigs.
 Leptospira pomona and L. tarassovi both cause abortion in sows, and piglets may be stillborn or die within a few days.

-- Some pigs carry the bacteria in their body, excrete the bacteria in their urine but don't show signs of disease.
+- Some pigs carry the bacteria in their body, and excrete the bacteria in their urine but don't show signs of disease.

 - Lifestyle farmers are at risk if their pigs are not vaccinated.